 Sometimes, fear keeps us safe.
 Other times, fear prevents us from making significant changes that could provide long-term benefits.
 One study cites fear of the unknown as a potential barrier to adopting RPM.
 Some fears noted include motivation, beliefs, or evidence about efficacy.

-Technology challenges among less tech-savvy patients and employees can be a barrier when it comes to setup, syncing, and downloading apps needed for RPM devices.
-Especially if patients need technical support to pair devices.
-Additionally, Bluetooth technologies require users to have access to the internet.
-This can present a problem for those with inadequate internet connections in rural areas.
+Technology challenges among less tech-savvy patients and employees can be a barrier.
+When it comes to setup, syncing, and downloading apps needed for RPM devices patients may need technical support to pair devices.
+Additionally, access to broadband can present a problem for those living in rural areas.

 RPM Device Set-Up

-Geriatric patients may experience even more barriers when it comes to setting up and using RPM devices.
-Fortunately, cellular and cellular-connected RPM devices require no setup and work anywhere there is cellular coverage.
-This is especially helpful for those who may struggle with technology.
+Geriatric patients may experience barriers when it comes to setting up and using RPM devices.
+Fortunately, some cellular-enabled and cellular-connected RPM devices do not require apps or set up, and work anywhere there is cellular coverage.
 Cellular RPM devices work out of the box, and an internet connection is unnecessary.

-Bluetooth RPM devices work with internet connectivity when a patient cannot access a cellular network.
-Many Bluetooth devices also do not require setup when they are pre-programmed to connect to a health hub.
-The devices are ready to use right out of the box for a seamless experience.
-Moreover, this removes the frustration of downloading apps or syncing.
+Some Bluetooth devices that connect to a cellular gateway are also ready to use right out of the box for those patients who are not tech-savvy.
+The patient does not have to log their measurements.
 The RPM device simply works by transmitting data to a cloud where a physician can view patients’ vital sign data.

 Evidence-Based Concerns in RPM

-According to a 2023 Nature Medicine study, the last few decades have resulted in unparalleled advancements in medical research, significantly altering the course and outcome of diseases in all areas of medicine.
-The COVID-19 pandemic uncovered a massive need for telehealth and remote patient monitoring.
-Along with a whirlwind of digital health advances also came inherent systemic limitations.
-Many areas of medicine and clinical research still need to catch up as the medical community still recovers from the global health emergency.
-Fortunately, clinical trials and research in telehealth and remote monitoring are poised to increase.
+According to a 2023 Nature Medicine study, the last few decades have resulted in unparalleled advancements in medical research.
+These advances have significantly altered the course and outcome of diseases in all areas of medicine.
+The COVID-19 pandemic underscored the need for telehealth and telemedicine services.
+With a whirlwind of digital health advances medicine and clinical research worked to catch up with, understand and improve medical device and software technology.
+And fortunately, clinical trials and research in telehealth and remote monitoring continue to increase.

-The lack of evidence for success in RPM is one perceived barrier to implementing remote patient monitoring.
-However, various RPM and telehealth research studies do confirm the many benefits of remote patient monitoring.
-RPM can minimize readmissions and decrease emergency room visits while lowering the cost of care overall.
-Remote blood pressure (BP) monitoring can reduce acute care use for patients with cardiovascular disease and COPD.
-According to a systematic literature review, RPM can reduce acute care use for patients with cardiovascular disease and COPD.
+The lack of evidence for success is one of the perceived barriers to remote patient monitoring implementation.
+However, various research studies support the many benefits of telemedicine and RPM services.
+RPM has minimized readmissions in heart failure, decreased emergency room visits, and lowered the cost of care overall.
+Remote blood pressure (BP) monitoring can reduce acute care use for patients with hypertension and and COPD, according to a research.

-Other barriers to remote patient monitoring in hospital settings originate from processes and structures at the organizational level.
-A study of remote patient monitoring during COVID-19 offered many ways health systems can overcome such barriers to take advantage of RPM solutions.
-Beyond COVID-19, digital health technologies like remote patient monitoring are being used to expand specialty care in rural regions and areas with shortages of healthcare providers.
+Other barriers to remote patient monitoring originate from workflows at the organizational level.
+A study of remote patient monitoring during COVID-19 offered many ways health systems can overcome such barriers and expand specialty care to rural regions with healthcare provider shortages.

-RPM lightens workloads for rural healthcare teams because RPM saves time and reduces costs for both the patient and the care provider.
-Clinicians can care for more patients without necessarily spending more time.
+RPM can lighten the workload for rural healthcare teams by saving time and reducing costs for both the patient and provider.
+RPM allows clinicians to care for more patients without necessarily spending more time.
 To create more efficient workflows, healthcare organizations can outsource remote patient monitoring services to third-party remote patient monitoring companies.

 Barriers to Remote Patient Monitoring in Training

 Training for remote patient monitoring platforms was a key concern for healthcare professionals during the COVID-19 pandemic.
 Formal training is crucial, as healthcare professionals must know how to use RPM devices and platforms.
-Furthermore, training plays a key role in successful remote patient monitoring programs.
+A robust onboarding plan plays a key role in successful remote patient monitoring programs.

-Ultimately, training is a major aspect health organizations should focus on to successfully implement, improve, and increase the use of digital health technologies.
-For example, carving out time for daily or weekly briefings with clinical staff, enables teams to ask questions and learn.
-RPM staff can discuss how patients are doing and request feedback on RPM procedures and workflow.
-Frequent communication is essential in identifying the changes needed to increase efficiencies in the new remote patient monitoring workflow.
+Health organizations should focus on training to successfully implement, improve, and increase the use of digital health technologies.
+For example, daily or weekly briefings with clinical staff, enables teams to ask questions and learn.
+RPM professionals can discuss how patients are doing and request feedback on procedures and workflow.
+Frequent communication identifies any changes needed for increased efficiencies in a new remote patient monitoring workflow.

 Technical training for staff will be needed in the following areas: